May 11, 2023

 Illness Benefit payments don't follow a fixed payment schedule — they can be issued any day from Monday to Saturday.

-The day you receive your Illness Benefit payment depends on the date of your claim registration and the start date of your illness.
+For employers, understanding this flexible schedule can help manage payroll and support employees on sick leave.
+The day an employee receives their Illness Benefit payment depends on the date of claim registration and the start date of their illness.

-Let's dive into more details about Illness Benefit payments in Ireland.
+Let's dive into more details about Illness Benefit payments in Ireland and why they matter for employers.

 Illness Benefit (IB) is an Irish social welfare payment that supports employed and self-employed individuals during long or short-term illness.

-If you qualify, you will receive payments each week.
-The payment day depends on when your Illness Benefit claim is registered and the first day of your illness.
+If your employee qualifies, they’ll receive payments each week.
+The payment day depends on when their Illness Benefit claim is registered and the first day of their illness.

 Payments are made any day of the week from Monday to Saturday.

-Here are five common questions related to Illness Benefit payments:
+Here are six common questions related to Illness Benefit payments:

-If you're eligible for a social welfare payment, you'll have to contact the Department of Social Protection (DSP) to determine how your weekly payments will be made.
+If your employee is eligible for a social welfare payment, they'll have to contact the Department of Social Protection (DSP) to determine how their weekly payments will be made.

-• EFT (Electronic Fund Transfer) into your Bank Account: You can receive your Illness Benefit payment directly into your bank account, building society, or credit union account.
+EFT (Electronic Fund Transfer) into their Bank Account: Employees can receive their Illness Benefit payment directly into their bank account, building society, or credit union account.
 To receive the payment via EFT, submit the DIR PMT1 application form (Direct Payment to an Account in a Financial Institution Application Form).

-• Local Post Office: You can have your Illness Benefit paid to your local post office.
-You'll have to collect it in person — remember to take your Public Service Card (PSC) or Social Service Card (SSC) and photo ID with you.
+Local Post Office: Employees can have their Illness Benefit paid to their local post office.
+They’ll have to collect it in person by carrying their Public Service Card (PSC) or Social Service Card (SSC) and photo ID with them.

-• Cheque Payments: In exceptional cases or for arrears, you may receive your Illness benefit by cheque.
-You can cash it at your post office or bank.
+Cheque Payments: In exceptional cases or for arrears, employees may receive their Illness benefit by cheque.
+They can cash it at their post office or bank.

-Note: You can no longer cash social welfare payments at the post office using a book of payable orders.
+Note: Your employees can no longer cash social welfare payments at the post office using a book of payable orders.

-You may qualify for an increase in the Illness Benefit amount if you have dependants.
+Your employees may qualify for an increase in the Illness Benefit amount if they have adult dependants.

-Typically, you won't receive payment for the first three days of illness, known as 'waiting days'.
+Typically, they won't receive payment for the first three days of illness, known as 'waiting days'.
 Sundays aren't considered waiting days for social welfare payments.

 Find out more about Illness Benefit Rates, including average weekly earnings and increases for qualified adult and child dependants.